Requirements for general consumer goods

 General consumer goods are products that do not fall within the scope of special legislation.

-General consumer goods must meet the general safety requirements of the Consumer Safety Act, which means that they must not pose a danger to the health or property of anyone.
+General consumer goods must meet the general safety requirements of the Consumer Safety Act, which means that they must not pose a danger to the health of anyone.

 General consumer goods include products such as: